sopra-fs23-group-26/server/README.md

 ## Introduction
 The idea of our project is to provide a fun and engaging platform for users to enjoy playing games and socializing with their friends.
 Our game platformn currently contain 1 single-player game Sudoku and 1 multi-player game Who is undercover.
 On our platform, the user could add friends, view game history, upload their image and also see the ranking among all users.
+> If you need to login to multiple accounts at the same time, you should use different browswes(such as chrome, safari and firefox), or the privacy mode of safari.

 ## Technologies
 - Java